Welcome to instructions!

 - A guardian has the right to terminate the minor's employment contract if necessary for the young person's upbringing, development, or health.
 Guardians also have the right to request details about the job and its conditions.

-Can I Hire Someone Under 18 for a Task?
+Can I hire someone under 18 for a Task?

 Anyone aged 15 and above can use TaskHire.
 However, there are a few important considerations when hiring someone between 15 and 18 years old.
 These points, compiled by STTK ry, should also be kept in mind if you're arranging long-term work with a young person, even if it's not a formal employment relationship: